-Kelly Clarkson Slams Body Shaming In The Most Perfect Way Because She's The Queen Of Body Positivity — VIDEO
+Kelly Clarkson Is The Queen Of Body Positivity

 Once again, the extremely talented singer and role model for women everywhere is promoting body positivity.
 While appearing on The Ellen DeGeneres Show, Kelly Clarkson opened up about body shaming, and her response to all the harsh comments about her weight is beyond perfect.
 Talk show host and comedienne Ellen DeGeneres brought up the topic because of what British journalist and TV personality Katie Hopkins said about Clarkson's body.